boazbk/tcs/OLD_lec_03_computation.md

 ## Bibliographical notes

-The exact notion of  "NAND programs" we use is nonstandard, but these are equivalent to standard models in the literature  such as _straightline programs_ and _Boolean circuits_.
+The exact notion of  "NAND-CIRC programs" we use is nonstandard, but these are equivalent to standard models in the literature  such as _straightline programs_ and _Boolean circuits_.

 An historical review of calculating machines can be found in Chapter I of the 1946 ["operating manual" for the Harvard Mark I computer](http://www.boazbarak.org/cs121/MarkI_operMan_1946.pdf), written by Lieutenant Grace Murray Hopper and the staff of the Harvard Computation Laboratory.